lukso-network/tools-lukso-cli/README.md

 ## install

+Installs and prompts the user to select which Execution and which Consensus client he choses to install.
+It will detect if the user already has any client installed and confirms an override to a newer version in case needed.
+It will prompt the user to agree with Terms & Conditions of certain clients (when needed) to continue with installation.
+User also has the choice to "agree with all Terms & Conditions" by passing the flag --agree-terms.
+Execution Clients available are Geth or Erigon;
+Consensus Clients available are Prysm or Lighthouse.
-Installs will install LUKSO's default clients.
-This command can also be used to install any other desired client of your choice (Geth/Erigon - Prysm/Lighthouse)
+The install command can also be used to install any other desired client directly (Geth/Erigon - Prysm/Lighthouse).

 ```bash
 $ lukso install